villasv/aws-airflow-stack/README.md

 ## Contributing

 > Stacks can get quite opinionated.
-If you have a divergent fork, you may open a RFC issue and we will
+If you have a divergent fork, you may open a RFC issue and we will index it.
+> Hopefully this will help to build a diverse set of possible deployment models for various Airflow production needs.

-See the [contribution guidelines](https://github.com/villasv/turbine/blob/master/CONTRIBUTING.md) for details.
+See the [contribution guidelines](/CONTRIBUTING.md) for details.

+You may also want to take a look at the [Citizen Code of Conduct](/CODE_OF_CONDUCT.md).

 ## Licensing